mlong1397/DestinationBirding/README.md

   - a `www` folder with media (images)

+- `docs`
+  - contains the R markdown and html files of the report detailing my process
 - `data`

   - contains the csv files and the link to google drive files